nparker80/codey-buddy/README.md

 <br>
 I WANT to find relevant resources,
 <br>
-SO THAT I can save it.
+SO THAT I can save them.

 <p align="right">(<a href="#top">back to top</a>)</p>